ovh/docs/pages/platform/public-cloud/save_an_instance/guide.en-gb.md

 ## Instructions

-### Create a backup of an instance.
+### Creating a backup of an instance

-Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), and select the Public Cloud tab from the `Instances`{.action} section.
+Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), switch to the `Public Cloud`{.action} section and select the Public Cloud project concerned.
+Then click on `Instances`{.action} in the left-hand menu.

 Next, click on the `...`{.action} button to the right of the instance, then `Create a backup`{.action}.